DariaMartinovskaya/Model-based_development/README.md

-Here tasks performed within the subject as well as final project are collected.
+Here tasks performed within the Model-based development subject as well as final project are collected.

 # Content